takomo-io/takomo-docs/docs/examples/managing-organization.md

   - Takomo
 ---

-This example demonstrates how to manage an AWS organization with [organization](/docs/command-line-usage/organization) and [organization accounts](/docs/command-line-usage/organization-accounts) commands.
+This example demonstrates how to manage an AWS organization.

 See the complete example at [GitHub](https://github.com/takomo-io/takomo-examples/tree/master/organization).